zkarpinski/cloud-custodian/README.md

 -   Comprehensive support for public cloud services and resources with a rich library of actions and filters to build policies with.
+-   Run policies on infrastructure as code (terraform, etc) assets.
 -   Supports arbitrary filtering on resources with nested boolean conditions.
 -   Dry run any policy to see what it would do.